trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 ## Alert List

-Alert List module displays a list of active alerts or notifications, providing a centralized view of network issues or events that require attention.
+The Alert List module displays a list of active alerts or notifications, providing a centralized view of network issues or events that require attention.

 ![](images/alertlist_modtemp.png)